 That approach takes about an hour, depending on routefinding skills, trail conditions, etc. Note that several excellent ice climbs lie well past the Waterfall Wall, as much as another half-hour walk.

 A good photo-guide for this area is at: Mtnsideadventures

 The Southeastern slopes harbor some of the best ice climbing on the mountain.
 One of the most dependable lines on Crane, the Waterfall Wall's main flow is a good first lead when it is fat.
-Another dependable cascade lies fifteen minutes farther north and makes an even easier first lead, with several hard variations for TRing.
+Another dependable flow, the Northeast Cascade, lies fifteen minutes farther north and makes an even easier first lead, with several hard variations for TRing.
 Far up the side of the mountain, the rock route Providence has been climbed at a moderate M2/WI3-, and several potential classics await FAs on the Black Arches Wall.

 Toward its eastern terminus, a final spasm of steep flows offers true wilderness ice climbing potential.
 This far corner has barely been scratched by climbers, rock or ice.

 Getting ThereWalk the trailhead road to the parking lot and then take the Boulderwoods path back eastward.
 For the low-lying routes like the Waterfall, stay low, following the general directions from the 2008 Adirondack Rock guidebook; for climbing the higher tiers, sticking to the Black Arches Wall Path is better.
 Expect approach for the lower routes to be close to an hour, up to 2 hours for Leap of Faith, for the higher lines to be 45 minutes.